Feast on boysenberries, ride coasters, and take in some shows

 Places to Eat & Drink

 Otherwise, the main artery of town runs along Beach Boulevard, which is home to a slew of hotels, restaurants, and two big dining-meets-family-entertainment attractions: Pirate’s Dinner Adventure, a swashbuckler-starring dinner theater set on a Spanish-style galleon in a huge indoor lagoon; and the popular chain Medieval Times, where you’ll dine while watching jousting, falconry, and acts of chivalry.
+Adults looking for a night out can enjoy an evening of laughs, magic, music and vaudeville theater at Teatro Martini.

 Keep driving west on Beach Boulevard and about 10 miles later, you’ll arrive at the famous surf breaks of Huntington Beach.